kensleDev/App-Support-Toolbelt/README.md

 - The settings file (included in this directory) is line sensitive.
 This means that the line numbers cannot change or it will break the application.
 Bare this in mind when making changes

-- The settings file reads you select after the _ .
+- The settings file reads anything that comes after the _ .
 I tried using a space or colon but AHK does not like this.
 So from the following it will read "a" : `btn1_a`